John of Damascus: Arabic translation

 It is believed that the homily on the Annunciation was the first work to be translated into Arabic.
-Much of this text is found in Manuscript 4226 of the Library of Strasbourg (France), dating to 885 AD.
+Much of this text is found in Manuscript 4226 of the Library of Strasbourg (France), dating to AD 885.

 Later in the 10th century, Antony, superior of the monastery of St. Simon (near Antioch) translated a corpus of John Damascene.
 In his introduction to John's work, Sylvestre patriarch of Antioch (1724–1766) said that Antony was monk at Saint Saba.
 This could be a misunderstanding of the title Superior of Saint Simon probably because Saint Simon's monastery was in ruins in the 18th century.

 Most manuscripts give the text of the letter to Cosmas, the philosophical chapters, the theological chapters and five other small works.

 In 1085, Mikhael, a monk from Antioch, wrote the Arabic life of the Chrysorrhoas.
 This work was first edited by Bacha in 1912 and then translated into many languages (German, Russian and English).